frictionlessdata/website-old/guides/developer-guide.md

 schema.validate(resource.stream())
 ```

+**Validating Metadata**

-### Specific Tool
+### Specific Tools and Platforms

-For a particular tool or platform often all you need is simple import or export:
+For a particular tool or platform usually all you need is simple import or export:

 ```
 # import into SQL (implemented in some language)